Alternative versions of Captain America: Bob Russo, Scar Turpin, and Roscoe Simons

-All three were one and done when Steve Rogers quit as Captain America.
+All three made one attempt to become Captain America when Steve Rogers quit.

 Bob Russo is a professional baseball player.
 After he discovers that Captain America has retired, he decides he can do the job.
 On his first outing he swings into a building, breaks his arm, and quits.

 Motorcycle thug Scar Turpin wants to be the next Captain America.
 On his first outing, he takes on a gang of six.
 He gets beat up badly and quits.

 Roscoe Simons manages the gym where Steve Rogers trains.
-After Steve quits as Captain America, Roscoe tries to find Steve to see if he'll train him as the new Captain America; not actually knowing that Steve was Captain America.
-Eventually, the Falcon agrees to give Roscoe some training, but actually hopes he'll quit.
-On their first mission together they're captured by the Red Skull, who kills Roscoe for being an imposter of his greatest foe.
-It's Roscoe's death that convinces Steve to give up his Nomad persona and return as Captain America.
+After Steve quits as Captain America, Simons tries to find Steve to see if he wil train him as the new Captain America; not actually knowing that Steve was Captain America.
+Falcon agrees to give Simons some training, but actually hopes he will quit.
+On his first mission, Simons is captured by the Red Skull, who kills him for being an imposter of his greatest foe.
+Simons's death convinces Steve to give up his Nomad persona and return as Captain America.